js-ojus/flow/README.md

 ## `flow` Concepts

 Let us familiarise ourselves with the most important concepts and moving parts of `flow`.
+Even as you read the following, it is highly recommended that you read the database table definitions in `sql` directory, as well as the corresponding object definitions in their respective `*.go` files.
+That should help you in forming a mental model of `flow` faster.

 ### Users